pfh/jsandr/README.md

 Principles:

 * Results appear below all the code necessary to create it.
-We are not creating the Knuth/Observable literate programming hairball.
-Have to defer JS execution until relevant DOM element exists.
+    * Have to defer JS execution until relevant DOM element exists.
+    * Donald Knuth's original concept of literate programming allowed code to be presented in an arbitrary order.
+Personal opinion: not a good idea.
+    * [Observable](https://observablehq.com/) also allows things to be presented out of order.
+Personal opinion: many things about Observable feel uncomfortable to me.
 * Results are a function of inputs.
 The state of the system is fully captured by the state of the inputs.
 * The simplest correct way to implement this is using an idempotent update function that is called any time an input changes.
 Finer grained options exist: multiple stages of update, libraries such as react.
 * BUT the user making a selection is an event.
 The selection does not change if the data under it changes in future.
 You might need to make sure the right type of state is stashed somewhere, eg managed by crosstalk.
 You might need to fight your tools to achieve this.